See all the licenses and permits you need to operate a food truck legally in the state of California

 4. Sellers Permit

 A Seller’s Permit is required by all businesses in the state of California that engage in the sale of tangible goods.
-This includes food trucks and other types of mobile food units that buy raw ingredients at wholesale prices, make them into finished hot food products and resale them at retail prices for a profit.
+This includes food trucks and other types of mobile food units that buy raw ingredients at wholesale prices, make them into finished hot food products and resell them at retail prices for a profit.

 The tax on these sales is then collected after the sale by paying sales tax on things like hot and cold food products.